 Untrimmed RA and SRA Sizes

 Although all the A Paper Sizes are well-definite, this does not solve all troubles.
 Printing is one such messy job.
-During mass printing, ink bleed is caused many times; which causes the sides of the paper to be ruined and wetted with ink.
+During mass printing, ink bleed is caused many times, which causes the sides of the paper to be ruined and wetted with ink.

-Thus, if something needs to print in A4 size; the ink bleed and subsequent trimming of the inked part causes the paper size to reduce.
+Thus, if something needs to print in A4 size, the ink bleed and subsequent trimming of the inked part causes the paper size to reduce.
 To help with this, RA and SRA sizes are definite for commercial printing papers which still maintain the √2:1 aspect ratio.
 The A4 size in pixels is also available through our custom size table.

 A3+ (Super A3)

 This is not an ISO 216 A Series Paper Size as it has an aspect ratio of 1.468:1.
 The dimensions of A3+ paper is 329 mm × 483 mm (13 in × 19 in).
 In reality, it is ANSI B Printing paper with a 1-inch margin for trimming of ink bleed.
-It is the same as B+ or Super B in the U.S.; hence the name A3+ or Super A3 can be a bit misleading.
+It is the same as B+ or Super B in the U.S.; hence the name A3+ or Super A3 can be misleading.

 Usage of the ISO 216 Standard A Paper Sizes